Helen Ennis 2004 and the National Library of Australia collection …

 John Moran: Convicted 4th December, 1875

-The NLA mounted carte-de-visite is a print from Nevin’s original capture which was acquired by the NLA from the QVMAG ca. 1985 for an exhibition (McPhee, personal communication).
-The original uncut sepia print was cleaned of scratches and cracks, and re-photographed as a black and white print by Chris Long at the QVMAG in 1985.
+The original uncut sepia print was cleaned of scratches and cracks, and re-photographed as a black and white print by Chris Long at the QVMAG in 1985 for reasons known only to himself since they serve no purpose.
 The original print taken from Nevin’s glass negative of the 1870s was removed from the prisoner’s Hobart Gaol rap sheet and collated into one of three panels, forty (40) in all, by convictaria collector John Watt Beattie and advertised for sale in his catalogue, 1916.
-Both the original 1874 print and the 1980s reproduction are held at the QVMAG:
+Both the original 1874 sepia uncut print and the 1985 reproduction are held at the QVMAG.

 Black and white print of John Moran